Oberyn Martell: Books

-Oberyn Martell is not a point of view character in the novels, and his actions are witnessed directly and interpreted through the eyes of Tyrion Lannister in the third book, and is later mentioned via the viewpoints of his niece Arianne Martell and the Norvosi captain of his brother Doran's royal guard Areo Hotah in the fourth and fifth books.
+Oberyn Martell is not a point-of-view character in the novels, His actions are directly observed and interpreted from Tyrion Lannister's perspective in the third book.
+In the subsequent books, he is mentioned from the viewpoints of his niece Arianne Martell and the Norvosi captain Areo Hotah, who serves Doran's royal guard in the fourth and fifth books.

 A Storm of Swords

-Oberyn leads a Dornish envoy to King's Landing to claim the seat on the small council on Prince Doran's behalf and obtain justice for his sister Elia Martell's murderer, as was agreed with then acting Hand of the King, Tyrion Lannister, who is now relegated to the master of coins.
-When Tyrion is accused of murdering King Joffrey Baratheon, Oberyn volunteers to champion for Tyrion in the trial by combat, so he can fight and seek revenge from the rival champion, Ser Gregor Clegane, who is Elia's murderer.
-Though Oberyn manages to gain the upper hand in the duel and impale Clegane to the ground with his spear, Clegane manages to surprise him by foot sweeping him to the ground and bear-hugging him, then gouging his eyes and finally killing him by repeatedly smashing his unarmored face (Oberyn is wearing a light visorless halfhelm) with a mailed fist.
+Oberyn leads a Dornish envoy to King's Landing to claim a seat on the Crown's small council on Prince Doran's behalf and to seek justice for the murder of his sister, Elia Martell, as was agreed with the then-acting Hand of the King Tyrion Lannister, who is now assigned as the master of coin.
+When Tyrion is accused of murdering King Joffrey Baratheon, Oberyn volunteers to champion Tyrion in a trial by combat, allowing him to fight and seek revenge on the rival champion, Ser Gregor "the Mountain" Clegane, who is Elia's murderer.
+Although Oberyn manages to gain the upper hand in the duel and impale Clegane to the ground with his spear, Clegane manages to surprise him by foot sweeping him to the ground, bear-hugging him, gouging out his eyes, and finally killing him by repeatedly smashing his unarmored face (Oberyn is wearing a light visorless halfhelm) with a mailed fist.
 However, it is later revealed that Oberyn has coated his spear in manticore venom to ensure that Clegane will die a slow and agonizing death.

 A Feast for Crows and A Dance with Dragons

-When news of Oberyn's death reaches Dorne, the oldest three Sand Snakes Obara, Nymeria and Tyene unsuccessfully attempt to pressure Prince Doran into declaring war against the Iron Throne.
-Doran's estranged daughter Arianne then conspires with her three cousins to instate Princess Myrcella as queen and create a war of succession against King Tommen and House Lannister, but their plan is foiled by Doran and they are all arrested by Areo Hotah.
-Doran later reveals to Arianne that Oberyn has actually been acting as Doran's enforcer all along to carry out his secret grand plan for House Lannister's downfall.
-The three Sand Snakes are later also told about the plan, released after swearing allegiance to Doran's strategy, and assigned individual missions to infiltrate the Iron Throne as sleeper agents.
+When news of Oberyn's death reaches Dorne, the oldest three Sand Snakes, Obara, Nymeria, and Tyene, unsuccessfully attempt to pressure Prince Doran into declaring war against the Iron Throne.
+Doran's estranged daughter, Arianne Martell, then conspires with her three cousins to instate Myrcella Baratheon as queen and create a war of succession against Tommen Baratheon and House Lannister.
+Doran foils their plan, and Areo Hotah arrests them all.
+Doran later reveals to Arianne that Oberyn has actually been acting as Doran's enforcer all along to carry out his secret, grand plan for House Lannister's downfall.
+The three Sand Snakes are later also told about the plan, released after swearing allegiance to Doran's strategy, and assigned individual missions to infiltrate the Iron Throne as sleeper agents, while Arianne is sent to Griffin's Roost to meet a young man named "Young Griff" who claims to be her deceased cousin Aegon III Targaryen.